 Configure the Audio Mixer

 By default you won’t hear anything when your tape starts to play, but you can monitor the input if you want.
-To do so, click the little gear icon on your “VHS Capture” source (in the Audio Mixer).
+To do so, click the little gear icon on your “VHS Audio” source (in the Audio Mixer).
 Select “Advanced Audio Properties” from the resulting menu, as shown below:

-From within the “Advanced Audio Properties” window, find your “VHS Capture” source and select “Monitor and Output.”
+From within the “Advanced Audio Properties” window, you’ll see your “VHS Capture” source.
+Under “Audio Monitoring” select “Monitor and Output.”
 You’ll immediately hear the audio from your VHS tape.

 Start to Record!